An incredible region with a rich natural and cultural inheritance.

 In addition to the volcano, Lanín is well known for its abundant and unique natural resources.
 Blessed with glacial lakes, raging rivers, and quiet creeks, it is reputed for its fine fishing, with an abundance and variety of trout.
 In the dense woods there is the Pudú, the smallest deer in the world, with a body that is perfectly adapted to this environment.
 It is one of the endangered species protected within this park, as is the Huillín, a kind of mink.

-And Lanín is home to one of the most peculiar looking trees in the world – the Araucaria araucana, or monkey puzzle tree.
-Endemic to the temperate rainforests of Argentina, this prehistoric tree grows at considerable altitudes along the eastern slopes of the Andes.
-It is an evergreen conifer, reaching up to 45 meters (150'), with a top that resembles a sun umbrella set upon a sturdy trunk that grows to 2-meters (7') in diameter!
-The pinon, its fruit, are not only eaten by many animals, but also are a staple diet item for the Mapuches and other local inhabitants to this very day.
-Sacred to the Mapuche, the tree is also called Pehuén in their native tongue, Mapudungun, and is protected in Argentina.
+And Lanín is home to one of the most peculiar looking trees in the world – the Araucaria araucana, or monkey puzzle tree – one of the world’s most enduring species of trees.
+Endemic to the temperate rainforests of Argentina, it is found only in the cordillera (mountains) of the Neuquén Province in Argentina, and at similar latitudes across the border in Chile, along the eastern slopes of the Andes.
+It grows on impoverished volcanic soils at considerable altitudes, between 600 and 1800 meters (1,969' and 5,906'), and is protected in Argentina.
+It is an evergreen conifer, reaching up to 45 meters (150'), with a top that resembles a sun umbrella set upon a sturdy trunk that grows to 2-meters (7') in diameter.
+This fascinating tree species is a prehistoric survivor and has been around for more than two hundred million years.
+The ones you see today are descendants of those that survived the great volcanic eruption that flattened most of Patagonia 150 million years ago.
+The pinon, its fruit, are eaten by many animals, but are also are a staple of the native Mapuche diet, and that of other local inhabitants.
+Sacred to the Mapuche, the tree is also called Pehuén in their native tongue, Mapudungun.

 Estancia is a Spanish term describing a large rural estate, with many similarities to the English term ranch.
 Unlike a hacienda, which could be any type of agricultural venture, estancias, most typically located in the southern South American grasslands, the pampas, have historically always been livestock (cattle or sheep) estates.